Kidron Volleyball Club

 Season

-• Tryouts are held in late October and early November.
+- Tryouts are held in early-to-mid November.
 Teams are selected and announced several days after tryouts.
+Practices begin in early January.
+Tournaments run from late January to mid-May.

 Practices

-• Practices are generally held twice a week (Sunday afternoon and one weeknight) beginning January 8 and continuing through late April or early May.
-Sunday afternoon practices are held at Dalton, Waynedale, and possibly Central Christian.
-Weeknight practices are held at the Gault Recreation Center in Wooster and several yet-to-be-determined sites.
-Other times will be added as needed.
-Some teams may practice fewer than two times a week depending on coach and player schedules.
-Attendance at practices is not absolutely required, but it is very strongly encouraged.
+- Practices are generally held twice a week (Sunday afternoon and one weeknight) beginning January 3 and continuing through late April or early May.
+Practices will be held at The Greene Center on Kidron Road.
+Attendance at every practice is not absolutely required, but it is very strongly encouraged.
 If you are going to be late, please do not rush.
-There will be no punishment for late arrival, but please try to be timely in picking up your daughter.
+There will be no punishment for late arrival, but please try to be timely in picking up your daughter after practice.
 Our coaches are required to stay until the last girl has departed, so please be prompt, so they are not asked to stay an extended period.

 Tournaments

-• Each team will compete in approximately eight tournaments (including regionals).
+- Each team will compete in approximately eight tournaments (including regionals).
 Tournaments are held on Saturdays or Sundays and are scheduled by your coach.
 It is strongly recommended that you not miss more than one tournament.
 Tournaments generally begin at 8 or 9 a.m. and generally end sometime between 4-6 p.m.
+Most will be scheduled within 90 minutes of Wooster.
+Tournament schedules should be posted by mid-December.

 Selection of Teams

-• Players are selected on the basis of their ability, attitude, and work ethic.
-No more than three players from one school may be on the same team.
+- Players are selected on the basis of their ability, attitude, and work ethic.
+No more than three players from one school may be on the same team (except 12 and under and 18s. which has no school limitations).
 Strong consideration is given to selecting players by position, so that both the player and the team will benefit.

 When Will I Know?

-• If you are listed as an alternate, don't despair, many alternates have joined the team and become very good players.
+- If you are listed as an alternate, dont despair, many alternates have joined the team and become very good players.
+Alternates are listed alphabetically on the website, but if you want to inquire about your status, you may e-mail John Finn (jfinn@wooster.edu).

 Playing Time